timotejroiko/discord.js-light/README.md

 Voice States will be cached if the `GUILD_VOICE_STATES` intent is enabled (required for voice features to work), otherwise they will not be cached.

+### Messages

+Messages are cached only if the Channel they belong to is cached.
+Message caching can be further controlled and limited via discord.js's `messageCacheMaxSize`, `messageCacheLifetime` and `messageSweepInterval` client options as usual.
+Additionally, the Edits cache contains the most recent edit only and older edits will be removed.

 ## Events